Our Mission is Safety

 Hear from envelope-pushing organizations leveraging technology, explore groundbreaking new research and network with like-minded peers to generate new insights and ideas.
-The full agenda and registration information is coming soon.

 The Work to Zero Advisory Council is a volunteer group of experts in the EHS and technology space – comprised of a diverse set of industry, academic, government, solutions and thought leaders – to strategically advise the Council in its efforts to eliminate workplace deaths.

 Its primary responsibilities are to inform Work to Zero research projects by providing expertise, insight and access to networks that may enrich the initiative, shape outreach and event projects, and engage external parties to broaden the initiative’s reach and base of knowledge.

 The Advisory Council meets on a regular basis via bi-monthly teleconference meetings and bi-annual face-to-face meetings, such as at the NSC Congress & Expo, Campbell Institute Symposium and/or Annual Work to Zero Summit.
 If you are interested in learning more, email [email protected].